|Jest Physics- 2011||Jest Physics- 2011 (Ans. Key)||Jest PhysicJest Physics- 2016s- 2016||Jest Physics- 2016 (Ans. Key)|

 JEST PHYSICS VIDEO LECTURES

-Registrations and online application for JEST 2021 is opened from Monday January 11, 2021
+Registrations and online application for JEST 2022 is will be opened soon.

-The Science & Engineering Research Board (SERB) (statutory body established through an Act of Parliament) recognizes JEST as a National Eligibility Test (NET) in their office Memo vide OM No.SB/S9/Z-01/2015.
-Fellows working in SERB programmes and qualified in NET are eligible to get enhanced fellowship.
+The Science & Engineering Research Board (SERB) (statutory body established through an Act of Parliament) recognizes JEST as a National Eligibility Test (NET) in their office Memo Vide OM No.SB/S9/Z-01/2015.
+Fellows working in SERB program and qualified in NET are eligible to get enhanced fellowship.

 Participating Institutes have their own eligibility criteria.
 Applicants who are expected to complete their final examinations by August of each year are also eligible to appear for the JEST exam of that year.